SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 .. versionadded:: X1.1.1

-To implement even more sophisticated concepts, it is possible to declare a **handler function**, that is visited in case of a FindFailed and allows to take corrective actions.
-There it is also possible to differentiate between the 2 situations not loadable and not found.
-Before leaving the handler you can specify how the case should finally be handled
+To implement even more sophisticated concepts, it is possible to declare **handler functions**, that are visited in case of a FindFailed and/or ImageMissing situations and allow to take corrective actions.
-(ABORT, SKIP, RETRY or PROMPT).
+Before leaving the handler you can specify how the case should finally be handled (ABORT, SKIP, RETRY or PROMPT).
 If specified, a handler is always visited before any other action is taken.

 The PROMPT response now allows to recapture the image on the fly or just to capture an image, that is not loadable.